Did you know adding on CRM data storage space can cost as much as $1,500 per 500 MB?

 Step 2: Monitoring Your Salesforce Data

 Since Salesforce doesn’t offer Monitor Data and Storage Resources functionality to track storage usage* in the past or over time, you can either manually pull these reports to compare changes over time or leverage 3rd-party app reporting.
-For example, some 3rd-party Salesforce backup apps provide daily change reports that can show both data growth and changes to data over time.
-What are Salesforce data and file limits?
+For example, some 3rd-party Salesforce backup apps provide daily change reports that show both data growth and changes to data over time.
+So what are Salesforce data and file limits?